Which GSI Dualist Cookset is Best for Two People?

 GSI copper pot handle, no insulation.

 Handles lock over the lids when stowed.
-The material is copper instead of stainless steel, which was used on earlier models of GSI Outdoors pots.
-The handles do not get hot when you boil water on a backpacking stove.
+Although the handles are not insulated, they do not get hot when you boil water on a backpacking stove.

 Slight movement of the GSI handle when the pot is tilted.